-1.10 This actuarial investigation has shown that the Defined Benefit plan's financial position has reduced following the last review as at 30 June 2019, but remains satisfactory.
+1.10 This actuarial investigation has shown that the Defined Benefit plan's financial position has improved since 30 June 2022.

-30 June 2020 Funding Indices 30 June 2019 Funding Indices % % Vested Benefit Index 1 104.6 107.1 Discounted Accrued Benefit Index 2 110.7 112.6 Minimum Requisite Benefit Index 3 142.2 148.2
+30 June 2023 Funding Indices % 30 June 2022 Funding Indices %

+Vested Benefit Index 104.1 102.2

+Discounted Accrued Benefit Index 107.1 105.6

+Minimum Requisite Benefit Index 170.3 140.8
-- 1. Vested Benefits are the benefits payable if all members resign/retirement immediately - Discounted Accrued Benefits discount the future benefits expected to be paid in respect of completed membership to a present value. - 3.
-Minimum Requisite Benefits are the minimum Superannuation Guarantee benefits - 1.11 The deterioration in asset coverage of the present value of past benefits is due to: - a Investment returns being lower than expected, although this was partly offset by salary increases and pension increases being lower than expected; and - b The changes in assumptions, and particularly the lower real return assumed for pensioners (excess of return above pension indexation) and the reduced pension mortality assumptions.

-- 1.12 The Defined Benefit plan's assets cover vested benefits at the review date and therefore the Defined Benefit plan was in a satisfactory financial position at that date as defined in SPS 160. - 1.13 Our projection below shows that, on the basis of the assumptions made in this actuarial investigation and assuming that the Authorities make contributions in line with the recommendations set out below, the Defined Benefit plan is expected to remain in a satisfactory financial position. - 1.14 If experience is as expected the Authorities would not be expected to be required to make any further contributions because of the actuarial surplus that exists (i.e. Authority contributions could be reduced to zero).
+- 1. Vested Benefits are the benefits payable if all members resign/retirement immediately - 2.
+Discounted Accrued Benefits discount the future benefits expected to be paid in respect of completed membership to a present value. - 3.
+Minimum Requisite Benefits are the minimum Superannuation Guarantee benefits - 1.11 The increase in asset coverage of the present value of past benefits is due to financial experience (excess of investment return above salary increases and price inflation) being higher than expected over the year to 30 June 2023.
+The change in assumptions has had a neutral effect, with the higher real return assumed for pensioners (excess of return above pension indexation) largely offsetting the reduced pension mortality and higher deferred benefit pension uptake assumptions. - 1.12 The Defined Benefit plan's assets cover vested benefits at the review date and therefore the Defined Benefit plan was in a satisfactory financial position at that date as defined in SPS 160. - 1.13 We understand the Authorities increased the Division C contribution rate from 10.5% to 11.0% of Salary from 1 July 2023.
+Our projection below shows that, on the basis of the assumptions made in this actuarial investigation and assuming that the Authorities make contributions in line with the recommendations set out below, the Defined Benefit plan is expected to remain in a satisfactory financial position. - 1.14 If experience is as expected the Authorities would not be expected to be required to make any further contributions because of the actuarial surplus that exists (i.e. Authority contributions could be reduced to zero).
 However, we have been advised that the Trustee's preference is to use surplus to lower investment risk over time to reduce the potential for additional lump sum contributions to be required from Authorities because experience is worse than expected.
-Hence, we have recommended that contribution rates be retained and that the Trustee continue to consider when de-risking the investment strategy is appropriate. - 1.15 Reducing the investment risk in the Defined Benefit plan assets also means that the expected investment return will reduce.
-This reduction in investment risk reduces the Vested Benefit Index as the present value of pensions increases because of the lower discount rate.
-In the long term, an investment return of 4.6% p.a. (i.e. 1% p.a. lower than our assumption) is expected to be sufficient to provide all members' benefits, but in the short term such a reduction in the expected return would reduce the VBI to below 100%.
+Hence, we have recommended that contribution rates be retained and that the Trustee continue to consider when de-risking the investment strategy is appropriate.

+1.15 Reducing the investment risk in the Defined Benefit plan assets would also mean that the expected investment return would reduce.
+This reduction in investment risk would reduce the Vested Benefit Index as the present value of pensions increases because of the lower discount rate.
+In the long term, an investment return of 4.7% p.a. (i.e. 1% p.a. lower than our assumption) is expected to be slightly below the level required to provide all members' benefits, and further in the short term such a reduction in the expected return would reduce the VBI to below 100%.
 Therefore, the Trustee needs to consider the appropriate timeframe to reduce investment risk and the level of investment risk itself.
 The following table shows the impact on actuarial surplus and the Vested Benefit Index of an alternative investment strategy.

-Impact of Alternative Investment Strategy as at 30 June 2020 Current 5.6% p.a. expected De-risked 4.6% p.a. expected Investment Return Investment Return De-risked 4.6% p.a. expected Investment Return Vested Benefit Index 104.6% 99.9% Actuarial Surplus \$200m \$54m
+Impact of Alternative Investment Strategy as at 30 June 2023 Current 5.7% p.a. expected De-risked 4.7% p.a. expected Investment Return Investment Return Vested Benefit Index 104.1% 98.2% Actuarial Surplus \$123.6m -\$32m